Louisville Introduction Walking Tour (Self Guided), Louisville

 Tip:

-In certain parts of the park you might need bug spray.
+In certain parts of the park, you might need bug spray.

 If you play Pokemon Go, the waterfront, including the walking bridge (Big Four Bridge), has lots of Pokemon & Pokestops!

-As of summer 2005, Waterfront Park offers free wireless Internet access, being the largest public park in the U.S. to offer such service.
+As of summer 2005, Waterfront Park offers free wireless Internet access, being the largest public park in the U.S. to offer such a service.

 Walking Tours in Louisville, Kentucky